UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ### Wabi Sabi of Japanese woodworking

-The other way I like to think about Wabi Sabi is by visualizing Japanese wood-working.
+One way I like to explain Wabi Sabi is by visualizing Japanese wood-working.

 Japanese master builders are able to make superbly finesse furniture and mega temples without use of nails or glue.
 These things, after 1000 years, can still be reassembled and put back together for renovation like a puzzle pieces.